Membership Step 2 —

 Business Eligibility & Membership Grades

-The dental industry comprises businesses that range in size from small family businesses through to local operations of large, multinational therapeutic product suppliers.
-They share common aspirations for the growth of their business, the creation of jobs and the financial sustainability of the dental industry.
-Naturally, they are bound by a universal commitment to the supply of quality dental products and services – this is the membership of the Australian Dental Industry Association (ADIA)
+The dental industry comprises of businesses that range in size from family businesses through to local operations of large, multinational therapeutic product suppliers.
+They share common aspirations for the growth of their business, the creation of jobs, and the financial sustainability of the dental industry.
+Naturally, they are bound by a universal commitment to the supply of quality dental products and services – this is the membership of the Australian Dental Industry Association (ADIA).

 Corporate Membership —

-These business manufacture and / or supply dental products within Australia.
-Consistent with their obligations under the Therapeutic Goods Act (Cth) 1989 the products that these businesses supply will appear on the Australian Register of Therapeutic Goods (ARTG) as managed by the Therapeutic Goods Administration (TGA).
+These business manufacture, supply and/or distribute dental products within Australia.
+Consistent with their obligations under the Therapeutic Goods Act 1989 (Cth) the products that these businesses supply will appear on the Australian Register of Therapeutic Goods (ARTG) as managed by the Therapeutic Goods Administration (TGA).

 Affiliate Membership —

-These businesses provide services to dental practices or sell products that are not on the ARTG.
-Examples include dental laboratories, suppliers of furniture and dental practice fit-out companies.
-Other businesses in this category also provide professional service firms such as accountants, lawyers, insurers, business consultants and marketing firms.
+These businesses provide services to dental practices or sell products that are not listed on the ARTG (and not eligible to join under another category).
+Examples include suppliers of furniture and dental practice fit-out companies.
+Other businesses in this category also provide professional service firms such as accountants, lawyers, insurers, business consultants, and marketing firms.

 Associate Membership —